Technology Grants

 Description: For many years, antibiotics played a crucial role for animal health in the poultry industry.
 However, in 2012 the FDA issued new guidance restricting the use of antibiotics in livestock production.
 Over the subsequent decade, antibiotic usage on farms decreased substantially and coinciding with this, all-cause-mortality increased from a low of 3.7% to almost 6%.

 While a reduction in medically important antibiotics has been important to help stop the development of antibiotic resistant bacteria, the new FDA guidance has left producers with fewer tools to protect birds against bacterial pathogens.
-E-beam offer a new path forward to improve bird health without antibiotics.
+E-beams offer a new path forward to improve bird health without antibiotics.
 E-beams inactivate bacteria through targeted destruction of only the DNA, leaving surface proteins intact.
 Compared to other chemical inactivation methods, e-beam inactivated vaccines have shown to be much more effective in initial academic studies.

 Dr. Alrubaye’s lab at the University of Arkansas has already shown remarkable early results in mitigating one of the primary bacterially-derived health issues for poultry: BCO lameness.
 Their e-beam inactivated staphylococcus vaccine reduced BCO lameness by 50%.
 IAA’s initial grant will go towards supporting this important research.